 Upon arrival in Budapest you will receive a Welcome Pack providing you with basic information on student-related programs and services.
 Welcome Packs include important information for starting the Academic Year (pre-session schedule, maps, accommodation, eating around CEU, etc.) and lists the most important student services units and contact information.

 All incoming students will receive a Welcome Pack during a meeting with their department staff.
-These meetings will start at 9:00 a.m. on the first day of the Orientation week, but some departments may decide differently.
-All students are warmly invited to a welcome morning event with snacks and coffee on Monday, September 3 from 7:30 a.m. in the lobby of CEU’s main campus, 1051 Budapest - Nador utca 13.
+Most of these meetings will start at 9:00 a.m. on the first day of the Orientation week, but some departments may decide differently.
+All students are warmly invited to a welcome morning event with snacks and coffee on Monday, September 3 from 7:30 a.m. in the lobby of CEU’s main campus, 1051 Budapest - Nador utca 15.

 More details on the Orientation week will be communicated to all incoming students.